 Vehicle Emissions Testing

-All Illinois Air Team emissions testing locations are open, including the previously closed Markham and Waukegan locations.
-Click the link to see a List of Stations and wait times.
+For the status of Illinois Air Team emissions testing locations, please visit the Illinois Air Team website.
+You may also click the link to see a List of Stations and wait times.
 If you have questions, call the Air Team Call Center at 844-258-9071.

 Extensive precautions are in place and follow Illinois Department of Public Health COVID-19 Workplace Guidelines to protect motorists and our staff.
 Motorists are asked to do their part to keep us all safe and abide by the following: